roynilanjan/spring-boot-oauth2-openidc/README.md

 ### Login as a canned client
 uaac token client get admin -s adminsecret

+### You can explore the token can using :

+uaac token decode

+### The raw jwt token can be obtained using the following command:

+uaac context

 ### Add a client credential with client_id of client1 and client_secret of client1
 uaac client add client1 \
    --name client1 \